 Joanna is a long-term supporter of the Charity and sponsor.
 She is a Trainer of Neuro Linguistic Programming (NLP) and often works one to one with children and young people who have experienced trauma in their past.

 You can read her blog by visiting http://www.integratetraining.co.uk/blog

 Joanna has trained the Unity School Teachers, Summit members and Support Staff in NLP and has since returned to Mombasa to run a full NLP Diploma qualification..

-Maddy is Director of Quality at TR Fastenings, an interbational company based in Sussex.
+Maddy is Director of Quality at TR Fastenings, an international company based in Sussex.

 Maddy’s interests are fundraising through marketing opportunities and assisting students and teachers to broaden Curriculum Activities

-Having previously served as our charity’s Chairman, Chris is now our Treasurer and is in charge of all our accounting procedures.
+Having previously served as our charity’s Chairman and then 13 years as Treasurer, Chris is now our Newsletter editor and webmaster.

 As former Deputy Head of St. Andrew’s High School, Worthing, Chris inspired an active interest in the children of Mombasa and has taken groups of pupils to visit the school.
 Chris now works with Schools and Churches to promote the work of the Charity.

 Norbert is the manager at Unity School and an important link in our partnership. he has excellent administration skills and communicates information regarding Unity School.

 We have worked with Norbert from our early days and sponsored him to obtain his degree in Education.